When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

 \subsubsection{Effects on Gender Alone}

 First, we consider the effects of suggestion on gender, regardless of the trustworthiness of Detective Wilson's partner.
+Participants specified the partner character's gender in about $92\%$ of stories (in both treatment and control conditions).
 We first analyze gender at the story-level, then the relationship between gender and \token-level reliance.

 \paragraph{At the Story Level} First, we compare the proportion of stories with partners of a given gender that were written with vs without suggestions (\autoref{fig:detective_gender}).
-Here, we see no significant differences when comparing gender rates without suggestions to rates with \man suggestions (\man partners: $t(242)=0.899$, $\p\approx 0.5681$; \woman partners: $t(242)=-1.012$, $\p\approx 0.5254$).
-When the model suggests that the partner should be \woman, we see significantly fewer \man partners ($t(234)=-4.0$, $\p\approx 0.0007$) and significantly more \woman partners ($t(234)=4.191$, $\p\approx 0.0003$).
-However, even with these changes, we still see significantly more \man partners than \woman in all conditions (no suggestions: $t(144)=-10.934$, $\p<0.0001$; \man suggestions: $t(340)=-21.727$, $\p<0.0001$; \woman suggestions: $t(324)=-2.575$, $\p\approx 0.0408$).
+Here, we see no significant differences when comparing gender rates without suggestions to rates with \man suggestions (\man partners: $t(242)=0.899$, $\p\approx 0.5681$, $d=0.126$; \woman partners: $t(242)=-1.012$, $\p\approx 0.5254$, $d=-0.141$).
+When the model suggests that the partner should be \woman, we see significantly fewer \man partners ($t(234)=-4.0$, $\p\approx 0.0007$, $d=-0.563$) and significantly more \woman partners ($t(234)=4.191$, $\p\approx 0.0003$, $d=0.59$).
+However, even with these changes, we still see significantly more \man partners than \woman in all conditions (no suggestions: $t(144)=-10.934$, $\p<0.0001$, $d=-1.81$; \man suggestions: $t(340)=-21.727$, $\p<0.0001$, $d=-2.35$; \woman suggestions: $t(324)=-2.575$, $\p\approx 0.0408$, $d=-0.285$).